jasonhemann/21SP-CS2800/_lec/lec6.md

 # Logic: To find that which is true

+> A deduction is speech in which, certain things haing been supposed,
+> something different from the things supposed results, of necessity,
+> because of their being so.
+>
+> -- Aristotle, "Prior Analytics", 4th century BC

 # Aristotle's logic.
 Part-whole logic.

   Lots more, fascinating story.
 How we get from Aristotle, through the